Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-swiss-backup-devices/README.md

   --insecure            This option explicitly allows to perform "insecure"
                         SSL connections.
 Default: False --no-proxy            Do not use a proxy.
+Default: False --ignore-customer IGNORE_CUSTOMER
+                        Any device whose product customer name matches this python regex will be ignored (repeating).
+Example:
+                        '(?i)test' for a case-insensitive search for "test".
+  --ignore-name IGNORE_NAME
+                        Any device whose name matches this python regex will be ignored (repeating).
+Example: '(?i)old-backup' for
+                        a case-insensitive search for "old-backup".
+  --ignore-tag IGNORE_TAG
+                        Any device whose product tag matches this python regex will be ignored (repeating).
+Example: '(?i)deprecated'
+                        for a case-insensitive search for "deprecated".
+  --ignore-user IGNORE_USER
+                        Any device whose username matches this python regex will be ignored (repeating).
+Example: '(?i)testuser'
+                        for a case-insensitive search for "testuser".
-Default: False --severity {warn,crit}
+  --severity {warn,crit}
                         Severity for alerting other values.
 Default: warn --timeout TIMEOUT     Network timeout in seconds.
 Default: 8 (seconds)